scriptbuzz/aws-dms-postgres-onprem-to-rds-v1/README.md

 * For Schema name, enter %
 * For Table name, enter %
 * Select Create task

 ![AWS DMS Mapping Rules](assets/mbx-dms-mapping-rules.png)

 * If the Task did not start, from the Actions dropdown meny, select Restart/Resume
 * In the Summary panel, wait for the status to show Load complete

 ![DMS Success info](assets/mbx-dms-rep-instance-tasks.png)

 * From the Table statistics panel, scroll to verify that you have 67,788 rows loaded

 ![DMS Success stats](assets/mbx-dms-rep-instance-migration-stats.png)

 * Using pgAdmin, verify that the data is migrated to RDS.
-This video clip will show the final reasults of migrated data in RDS.  https://youtu.be/QHKhyzPUPaU
+This video clip will show the final reasults of migrated data in RDS: https://youtu.be/QHKhyzPUPaU

 Thank you...